Lukasye/ds_project_ws2223_group3/README.md

 <b>28.01.2023:</b> Added logging function and small bugs fixed.<br>
 <b>29.01.2023:</b> Newly added phase king algorithm!
 To absolute resolve the byzantine. holpe to get 1.0<br>
 <b>30.01.2023:</b> Project summary.<br>
 <b>01.02.2023:</b> Get rid of the problem of hotspot disconnection simulation and fixed the netmask function(which matbe the reason why the tests failed in eduraum), recontructed some major function.
-Hope that is the last big movement for this project. ps: now the system can run without specify a mein server.
+Hope that is the last big movement for this project. ps: now the system can run without specify a mein server.<br>
 <b>03.02.2023:</b> Various bugs fixed. <br>
 <b>05.02.2023:</b> Election method and grooup member service fixed. <br>
 <b>06.02.2023:</b> Added a little new feature to make the election part more robust under failure.
 A little bit nervous before the presentation. <br>
 <b>07.02.2023:</b> At last i decided that the screen still need some colors, so i implemented a method to make it look good.
-Hop everthing be fine in the demo!<br>
+Hope everthing be fine in the demo!<br>
 ### TODO<br>
-1. bugs fix!!!!!!!!
+1. ~~bugs fix!!!!!!!!~~
 2. ~~BIG PROBLEM: I don't know how to add emoji in markdown!!~~